COURSE SYLLABUS

 SYNOPSIS

-This comprehensive course is the perfect resource for new researchers seeking guidance at every stage of their research journey.
-From project definition to dissemination of findings, it provides practical advice on managing the technical aspects of research.
-This is essential reading for postgraduate students working on dissertations, theses, research projects, and professionals in the field.
-The course is organized according to the key stages of a research project and showcases examples from various industries and organizations.
-It presents methods that reflect the richness and diversity of current business and management research.
 Students will learn to design, select, develop, and implement appropriate research strategies for management contexts and disciplines.
-The course also offers practical guidance on conducting ethical and inclusive research in today's organizational and business environments, as well as an introduction to a range of research methods and techniques.
+The course also offers practical and readily applicable guidance on conducting ethical and inclusive research in today's organizational and business environments, as well as an introduction to a diverse and expansive range of research methodologies and techniques.
 Each module features real-life research examples to illustrate concepts, encourage discussion, and "next steps" activities to help readers apply the content to their research projects.
 Emphasis is placed on important topics such as diversity and inclusion throughout the research process, data collection and privacy, digitalization, and writing up research.

 LEARNING OUTCOMES